Abadrausar/nanofort/Rubble/other/Rubble Basics.md

 extension on write), and other advanced actions.

 There is a special pack.meta file named "addons/global.meta" that Rubble uses to store global writers and file tagger rules.
-This file is just like any other pack.meta file except that the "Name" and "Update" keys are ignored and the tagger rules loaded from this file apply to all addon packs.
+This file is just like any other pack.meta file except that most of the keys are ignored and the tagger rules loaded from this file apply to all addon packs.
 Modders should not touch this file, that said it may be useful if someone wants to create a special Rubble dialect for some specific purpose.
 If you change this file Rubble may not work as some addons expect, leading to strange bugs!

 <div id="DocPack"></div>
 Doc Packs: